 - To get your name added to the Council's Housing Register (waiting list) go to Devon Home Choice.

-- Also get your name added to the HomeBuy Agent waiting list - locally this is Help to Buy South West
+- You also need to ad your name to the HomeBuy Agent waiting list - locally this is Help to Buy South.

 How do I apply to rent an affordable home?